As large organisations with money and infrastructure, take hold of used Electrical Items, we ask the question: What's the most sustainable?

 - How much money is going to be tied up with 10 subscription charges of household electrical items.
 There is a global cost of living crisis, and indications are debt is only going to increase.

 Read our Squaring the Circular Article to look more closely at the Pros and Cons of this type of selling.

 There are more things to consider along but at EEESafe, we believe in delivering Community Consumer Management at the local level enabling citizens to operate their own LocalitEEE model and become a greater influence in building a more sustainable planet.
 Everyone is a consumer and everyone needs to be engaged in the Circular Economy.
-Large Corporate organisations with owners and directors all with large wage demands are part of the problem, but these are our partners as well and we need to learn to work together to achieve a sustainable consumption model.
-Greed is the fuel that drives Poverty and we need to eradicate poverty and look after each other.
+Large Corporate organisations with owners and directors all with large wage demands are part of the problem, and we see that strikes for high wage demands are only going to increase inflation.
+However, Businesses are are our partners as well and we need to learn to work together to achieve a sustainable consumption model.
+Greed is the fuel that drives Poverty and we must eradicate poverty and look after each other.